tylerkidd/silverstripe-blog-extension/README.md

 ## Overview ##

-This "module" just exnteds the blog module and decorates the BlogEntry and BlogTree models to allow managing your blog with the GridField instead of pages - even though they're still pages.
+This "module" just extends the blog module and decorates the BlogEntry and BlogHolder models to allow managing your blog with the GridField instead of pages - even though they're still pages.